cloudfoundry/bbs/docs/04-a-lrps-overview.md

+---
+title: Overview of LRPs (Long Running Processes)
+expires_at: never
+tags: [diego-release, bbs]
+---

-# Overview of LRPs: Long Running Processes
+# Overview of LRPs (Long Running Processes)

 Diego can distribute and monitor multiple instances of a Long Running Process (LRP).
 These instances are distributed across Diego Cells and restarted automatically if they crash or disappear.
 The instances are identical (though each instance is given a unique index (in the range `0, 1, ...N-1`) and a unique instance guid).